Troubleshooting Output Builders

 When your output file is not building correctly, try these suggestions to resolve the problem.

-Most builds (word, Excel, Zip, PDF, and the like) are done quickly and easily using our cloud builder.
+Most builds (word, Excel, Zip, PDF, and the like) can be done our cloud builder.
 However, CAD outputs are done on your local builder which you maintain.
 If you are troubleshooting a problem from a local builder, remember to check the local builder logs.
 When a CAD builder launches to process a template into an output document, it makes entries in the log file on that local machine.
 This is often the best place to start.

 1. Gain access to the desktop of the output builder that processed the troublesome configurator.